Rules of Engagement/FAQ

 Do you have an affiliation with the armed forces?

-Other than being a major in the US Civil Air Patrol (the civilian auxiliary of the US Air Force), no. I have never served in anything other than a civilian capacity.
+Other than being a lieutenant colonel in the Civil Air Patrol (the civilian auxiliary of the US Air Force), no. I have never served in anything other than a civilian capacity.

 If you gather from the show that I have a fondness for the armed forces, you’re right.
 Especially with respect to armed forces that fly aircraft.
 And even more especially those who fly me in, or let me fly, their aircraft.

-It’s kind of interesting sometimes.
+It’s kind of interesting.
 I occasionally get a communication from a listener who’s conflicted about how much (s)he loves noisy and fast military aircraft and how much (s)he is bothered about what those same aircraft do when employed for their stated purposes.

 Look, there are times that I disagree with the nation’s policies.
-I have a degree in political science and economics, another one in finance, and yet another one in law.
+I hold a bachelor’s degree in political science and economics, an MBA in finance, and a law degree.
 In fact, I suspect that I’m the most (if not best) educated guy in my media space.
 I have well-formed opinions about many issues.
 Some of my nation’s policies are simply wrong-headed and ill-advised.

 But don’t make the mistake of thinking that the personnel flying or maintaining the aircraft that we love get to make those decisions.
 Foreign policy (including the decisions that go into picking the fights and stating the terms of the fights) comes mostly from elected officials.
-If I disagree with a particular military endeavor, I’m never going to start pointing fingers at the pilots or the maintainers or anyone similar.
+If I disagree with a particular military endeavor, I’m never going to point a finger at the pilots or the maintainers or anyone similar.
 I start with the executive branch and the congress, which is where that quibble belongs.
 I vote.

 The important thing is this.
 You should never let misgivings about the assigned missions of the military get in the way of your pursuit of the sweet perfume of JP-8 and freshly-mown grass on a beautiful airshow Saturday.
 You are a pilot or other aviation enthusiast and it is fitting and proper that you do this.
 Render to the pilots and maintainers the respect that they’re due for their skill and courage and pump your fist in the air and shout with wild abandon as they tear up the skies over the show line.
 If there’s somebody standing next to you doing the same, it’s probably me.